-Through the Department for Levelling Up, Housing and Communities (DLUHC) Programme, led by Locality, AECOM was commissioned to provide design support to Barton-le-Clay Parish Council.
+Through the MHCLG Programme, led by Locality, AECOM was commissioned to provide design support to Barton-le-Clay Parish Council.
 The support is intended to provide design guidance and codes based on the character and local qualities of the parish to help ensure future development, particularly forthcoming housing, coheres with and enhances Barton-le-Clay.